lindberg/cc-puzzle-generator/README.md

 # Lonpos Cosmic Creature Puzzle Generator

 Welcome to the [Lonpos Cosmic Creature](https://www.lonpos.com.au/products/lonpos-cosmic-creature-cosmic-challenge) Puzzle Generator repository!
-This project aims to use the existing [Lonpos Cosmic Creature puzzle solver](https://github.com/johannestoger/cc-solver) into a puzzle generator, that crafts Lonpos Cosmic Creature challenges, each with a distinct and solvable solution.
+This project aims to use the existing [Lonpos Cosmic Creature puzzle solver](https://github.com/johannestoger/cc-solver) to craft Lonpos Cosmic Creature challenges, each with a distinct and solvable solution.
 Lonpos Cosmic Creature is a challenging and engaging puzzle game that requires players to arrange colorful cosmic creatures within a grid, following specific rules and patterns.

 ![Demo puzzle solver in action](demo.png)